banbox/banta/readme.md

 # Ban Technical Analysis
 [中文文档](./readme.cn.md)

-This is an event-based technical analysis calculation library.
-Each candlestick is calculated and cached, and the calculation results of the indicators are reused globally.
+**banta** is an event-based technical analysis framework.
+It updates and caches indicators on each K-line, and the indicator calculation results are reused globally.
+It aims to provide a **high degree of freedom**, **high performance**, **simple and easy-to-use** indicator framework.

 ## Core Concept
 Traditional technical analysis libraries such as `ta-lib` and `pandas-ta` are very popular and have undergone a lot of performance optimization.
 They are very fast when calculating hundreds or thousands of candlesticks at a time.